TauntonandSomersetNHSTrust/WebServiceSecurity/README.md

 ## Infrastructure

--   [ ] Avoid HTTP Blocking by using workers, queues and a scale out infrastructure.
+-   [ ] Avoid HTTP Blocking by using workers, queues and a scale out infrastructure
 -   [ ] User network base IPS system
 -   [ ] Load test to understand your bottle necks and capabilities
 -   [ ] Expose only what is require to public networks, consider Gateway services to secure insecure backend services